Nissue/Pizza_Sales_Analysis_SQL/README.md

 # Key Questions
 # Basic Analysis

-Total Orders
+1.Total Orders

 How many total orders have been placed?

-Total Revenue
+2.Total Revenue

 What is the total revenue generated from pizza sales?

-Highest Priced Pizza
+3.Highest Priced Pizza

 Which pizza is the most expensive?

-Most Common Pizza Size
+4.Most Common Pizza Size

 What is the most frequently ordered pizza size?

-Top 5 Pizza Types
+5.Top 5 Pizza Types

 What are the top 5 most ordered pizza types, along with their respective quantities?

 # Intermediate Analysis
-Pizza Category-wise Quantity
+1.Pizza Category-wise Quantity

 What is the total quantity of each pizza category ordered?

-Orders by Hour of the Day
+2.Orders by Hour of the Day

 How is the distribution of pizza orders across different hours of the day?

-Category-wise Pizza Distribution
+3.Category-wise Pizza Distribution

 What is the distribution of pizza orders based on different categories (e.g., vegetarian, non-vegetarian)?